Stacked coins red background

 Explicit costs

-These are the ‘direct’ charges incurred when a fund manager purchases or sells the underlying instruments in their funds.
-Typically, these are things such as commissions paid to brokers and taxes such as Stamp Duty.
+These are the ‘direct’ charges incurred through the purchases or sale of the fund’s underlying instruments.
+Typically, these are things such as commissions paid to brokers for execution, and taxes levied on listed instruments such as Stamp Duty in the UK.

 Implicit costs

-As their name suggests, implicit costs are not directly incurred by the fund manager.
-Rather, they represent the difference between the price of a security (mid-price) immediately before an order is placed in the market (this is sometimes called the ‘arrival price’), and the price that the trade is actually executed at.
+As their name suggests, implicit costs are not directly incurred by the fund manager, rather, they are the inherent costs incurred while transacting within a marketplace.
+These represent the difference between the price of a security (mid-price) immediately before an order is placed in the market (this is sometimes called the ‘arrival price’), and the price that the trade is actually executed at.
 This difference is sometimes called ‘slippage’.
 Due to market movements, implicit costs can be positive or negative.

 Large investor subscriptions or redemptions often mean that a fund manager is required to trade in the underlying portfolio, and the costs of this are borne by all investors in the fund rather than just the investors who have caused the trading.
-To combat this, many funds use an anti-dilution mechanism to dampen the effects of large investor subscriptions and redemptions.
+To combat this and protect investors from their investment being ‘diluted’ by these costs, funds use anti-dilution mechanisms to mitigate the effects of these costs.

 For example, swing pricing, dual pricing or a fixed-dilution levy may be used to cover the costs of dealing from new transactions.
-The MiFID II and PRIIPS rules allow these anti-dilution benefits to be subtracted from overall transaction costs – but only up to the amount of dilution actually caused by trading.
+The MiFID II and PRIIPS rules allow for the calculated value of anti-dilution mechanisms to be subtracted from overall transaction costs – but only up to the amount of dilution caused by trading activity.
 Fund managers using an anti-dilution mechanism may therefore disclose relatively low transaction costs.

 Example calculation